Liana64/k8s-gitops/README.md

 ## 📌 Features

-- [Talos](https://github.com/fluxcd/flux2) OS for immutability, security, performance, ease-of-use.
+- [Talos](https://github.com/siderolabs/talos) OS for immutability, security, performance, ease-of-use.
 For my homelab, I've deployed this on Proxmox so I'm using nocloud, but for a bare metal install there are a lot of great tools you can use
-- Automation, including [Flux GitOps](https://github.com/fluxcd/flux2), [Reloader](https://github.com/stakater/Reloader), and other deployments
+- Automation, including GitOps using [FluxCD](https://github.com/fluxcd/flux2), [Reloader](https://github.com/stakater/Reloader), and other deployments
 - Local OCI registry mirror using [spegel](https://github.com/spegel-org/spegel)
 - [Cert-manager](https://github.com/cert-manager/cert-manager) with LetsEncrypt and DNS authorization
 - [Cilium](https://github.com/cilium/cilium) container networking and CoreDNS